I’ve rented Trek road bikes, gravel bikes, pedal-assist bikes, and race bikes and my dream has always been to own a Trek Bike.

 What Size Trek Bike Should I Buy?

-This is a very loaded question with and one short answer will not do, but I’ll point you in the right direction.
+This is a very loaded question and one short answer will not do, but I’ll point you in the right direction.

 One of the first things I ask a person is what’s their height and recommend measuring from their foot up to their hip to get an estimate of how tall a bike should sit.